espressif/esp-aws-expresslink-eval/README.md

 For a quick check, in the terminal window type: **AT** followed by **return**.
 If you receive the answer **OK** , Congratulations!
 You have successfully connected the evaluation kit to your host machine.

-> Please note that it is **NOT** possible to use the Espressif AWS IoT ExpressLink board using **ONLY** the connections shown in step 5a, i.e. it is **NOT** possible to give the AT commands using the console where you can see the Espressif AWS IoT ExpressLink bootup log.
+> Please note that it is **NOT** possible to use the ExpressLink board using **ONLY** the connections shown in step 5a, i.e. it is **NOT** possible to give the AT commands using the console where you can see the ExpressLink bootup log.
 You will need to do additional steps as shown in 3.6.2 and 3.6.3 in case of Raspberry Pi and hosts other than Arduino.

 Keep the terminal open, as it is needed for subsequent steps.